Asalek/Cpp_Module/README.md

 * ex05 :  Harl 2.0
 * ex06 : Harl filter

+- C++ - Module 02: This Module is designed to help you understand Ad-hoc polymorphism, overloads and orthodox canonical classes in CPP.
 ### CPP02
 * ex00 : My First Class in Orthodox Canonical Form
 * ex01 : Towards a more useful fixed-point number class